2001 Special Operations Unit mutiny (Serbia): Agreements and the end of the mutiny

 On 13 November, Deputy Prime Minister Čedomir Jovanović and Interior Minister Dušan Mihajlović went to Kula to negotiate an end to the mutiny.
 The JSO demanded that Mihajlović resign from the position of minister, to which he agreed.
 However, Jovanović took the written resignation from his hands and tore it up.
 A fight broke out and Zvezdan Jovanović threatened Čedomir Jovanović with a knife.
 It was agreed that Mihajlović should present a letter of resignation to the Government.

-The following day, the Government of Serbia declined Mihajlović's resignation, but accepted the resignation of State Security Service director Goran Petrović and his deputy Zoran Mijatović.
-Mihajlović made Andreja Savić acting director of the Service the day after on 15 November.
+The following day, the Government of Serbia declined Mihajlović's resignation, but accepted the resignation of State Security director Goran Petrović and his deputy Zoran Mijatović.
+Mihajlović made Andreja Savić acting director the day after on 15 November.

-Following the negotiations with the Special Operations Unit, some concessions were given and Goran Petrović was removed from the position of director of the State Security Service and Andreja Savić was appointed in his place permanently, while Milorad Bracanović was appointed his deputy.
+Following the negotiations with the Special Operations Unit, some concessions were given and Goran Petrović was removed from the position of director of the State Security and Andreja Savić was appointed in his place permanently, while Milorad Bracanović was appointed his deputy.
 Bracanović was a security officer for the JSO before the mutiny.
 This position was later occupied by Veselin Lečić.
-The Unit was reassigned from the State Security Service to the Public Security Service and it was agreed upon that the Unit can be used only be the order of the minister and with the approval of the Government of Serbia. Đinđić refrained from dissolving the JSO in the name of preserving stability.
+The Unit was reassigned from the State Security Directorate to the Public Security Service and it was agreed upon that the Unit can be used only be the order of the minister and with the approval of the Government of Serbia. Đinđić refrained from dissolving the JSO in the name of preserving stability.

 The mutiny ended on 17 November 2001, at around 7 AM, when armored personnel carriers and armed guards who had been there throughout the uprising were removed from the entrance to the JSO base.
 The base was visited by Andreja Savić and Sreten Lukić.